- Undergraduate

 Student Eligibility and Expectations

-appointments.
-By engaging in recruiting or networking events, students agree to adhere to the following
+All currently enrolled students have access to Thayer Career Services resources, programs, and appointments.
+By engaging in recruiting or networking events, students agree to adhere to the following expectations.

 Professional Conduct

-- Students must demonstrate professionalism during all interactions with employers including but
+- Students must demonstrate professionalism during all interactions with employers, including but not limited to emails, event participation, and interviews.

-not limited to emails, event participation, and interviews. - Students understand and will follow appropriate dress codes (e.g. business casual or professional)
+- Students understand and will follow appropriate dress codes (eg. business casual or professional) as requested for certain events.

 Accurate Representation

-(including accurate titles and roles), and GPA. - Falsifying information can result in suspension of services, resources and events provided by
+- Falsifying information can result in suspension of services, resources, and events provided by Thayer Career Services or other Dartmouth career offices.

-Event Attendance and RSVP/Registration Etiquette
+Event Attendance and RSVP/ Registration Etiquette

-- If a student RSVPs (registers) for a networking event, information session, on-campus interviews,
+- If a student RSVPs (registers) for a networking event, information session, on-campus interviews, career fair one-on-one meeting, group session, or other employer or Thayer Career Services event, they are expected to attend.

-advance. - Students that are no longer able to attend an employer interview or virtual career fair session
+- Students who are no longer able to attend an employer interview or virtual career fair session should notify the employer and Thayer Career Services with a minimum of 48 hours.

-should notify the employer and Thayer Career Services with a minimum of 48 hours. - Failure to attend a virtual career fair session, virtual or in-person employer event or interview
+- Failure to attend a virtual career fair session, virtual or in-person employer event or interview without proper notice may result in:

-without proper notice may result in:- A required apology to the employer.
+- A required apology to the employer.

 - A temporary hold on access to recruiting opportunities and Handshake.